robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_13/notes_week_13.md

 ### 5.2 Memory Technologies
 The physical mediums we use dictate the hierarchy:
 1.  **SRAM (Static RAM):** Used for caches.
 It requires no refreshing to keep data (hence "static").
 Extremely fast (nanoseconds) but low density and very expensive.
 Built using 6 transistors per bit.
 2.  **DRAM (Dynamic RAM):** Used for main memory.
-Data is stored as a charge on a capacitor.
-It must be periodically "refreshed" (hence "dynamic") because the charge leaks.
-High density, cheaper, but slower than SRAM.
+To achieve high density and low cost, DRAM relies on the **1T1C architecture** (1 Transistor, 1 Capacitor per bit).
+Data is stored as an electrical charge on the tiny capacitor.
+    *   **Destructive Reads:** Reading the state of the capacitor drains its charge.
+The memory controller's sense amplifiers must immediately write the data back after every read.
+    *   **Refresh Cycles:** Capacitors inherently leak charge over time.
+To prevent data loss, the memory controller must periodically halt the CPU and "refresh" (read and rewrite) every row in the memory bank (typically every 64ms).
+    *   **RAS/CAS Multiplexing:** To save physical pins on the chip package, the Row Address and Column Address are multiplexed over the same pins using Row Address Strobe (RAS) and Column Address Strobe (CAS) signals.
 3.  **Flash Memory:** Non-volatile semiconductor memory (EEPROM).
 Survives power-off.
 Reads are fast, but writes are significantly slower and physically wear out the memory cells over time (requiring wear leveling).
 4.  **Magnetic Disk:** Used for massive secondary storage.
 Relies on moving mechanical parts (platters and read/write heads).
 Measured in milliseconds (millions of times slower than SRAM).